 Millennials are,the first generation to have their entire lives, or nearly so, so deeply influenced by digital technology.
 It’s perhaps the generation’s most defining feature: They’re “digital natives”, having been living in a connected world filled with smartphones and laptops ever since they can remember.
 And when it comes to travel specifically, digital technology plays a huge role.

 The most important among these millennial travel trends is the fact that they’re driving demand for mobile capabilities.
 In the vast majority of cases, millennial travel is researched on mobile, and both flights and accommodations are booked on mobile.
-And, though the business travel industry lags leisure travel with mobile booking technology, it is certainly reacting to this growth in demand from millennial business travelers.
+And, though the business travel industry lags leisure travel with mobile booking technology [LINK, it is certainly reacting to this growth in demand from millennial business travelers.

 Trying something new